 Life Insurance for Seniors Over 70: What They Don’t Tell You9 minute read

-As you grow older, many of us simply assume that the life insurance policies you have in place from previous years will be sufficient for the rest of our life.
+As we grow older, many of us simply assume that the life insurance policies you have in place from previous years will be sufficient for the rest of our life.
 And that could be true for some people, but there are some out there who don’t find that to be the case.
 Most of us don’t think about acquiring life insurance when we’re past the age of 70, but this can sometimes be the case for many people whose term life insurances end or a loss of coverage occurs for an unforeseen reason.
 In either case, if you or a loved one is 70 years old or older, you have the right to obtain senior life insurance.

 Table of Contents

 - Can I Obtain Health Insurance if I’m 70+ Years Old?
 (Even With Health Concerns)

 - Avoid Term Life Insurance If At All Possible